blockchain-unica/social-good/README.md

 # Blockchain for social good

-A curated collection of blockchain-enabled social good projects.
+A collection of blockchain-enabled social good projects, curated by [Blockchain@Unica](http://blockchain.unica.it/).

 ## Agriculture
 1. Agunity